-1. How do you seek the grace of God each day?
-How do you know when you're basking in His grace?

-2. Given the opportunity to explain our great salvation to a friend, what would you say?

-3. Why must we both reverence God and fear Him if we are to serve Him acceptably?
+- 1. How do you seek the grace of God each day?
+How do you know when you're basking in His grace? - 2.
+Given the opportunity to explain our great salvation to a friend, what would you say?
+What Scripture would you use to support your witness? - 3.
+Why must we both reverence God and fear Him if we are to serve Him acceptably?
+How did David reverence God in Psalm 27?
+How did John fear Him in Revelation 1?

-Next steps - Transformation: For the next several days, concentrate on seeking grace from the Lord to serve Him acceptably.
+Next steps-Transformation: For the next several days, concentrate on seeking grace from the Lord to serve Him acceptably.
 At the end of each day, give thanks for the ways He answered that prayer during the day.